pentahedron/raylibpy-template/README.md

 ## How to Run (with VS Code)

-* Open this project in Visual Studio Code, and make sure you have Python and raylibpy installed.
+* Open the project in Visual Studio Code.

+* Install Python and raylibpy if you haven’t already.

-* Make sure you have the Python extension installed.
+* Install the Python extension for VS Code.

-* Open main.py
+* Open main.py.

-* Press F5 to run the game.
+Press F5 to run the game.

 That’s it — no extra setup required.